yhs666/mc-docs.zh-cn/articles/monitoring-and-diagnostics/monitoring-create-metric-alerts-with-templates.md

                 "UAENorth"
             ],
             "metadata": {
                 "description": "Azure region in which target resources to be monitored are in (without spaces).
-For example: EastUS"
+For example: ChinaEast"
             }
         },
         "targetResourceType": {